Inference for Large-Scale Linear Systems with Known Coefficients: Applications

-\begin{example} \rm {\bf (Revealed Preferences).} Building on \cite{mcfadden1990stochastic}, \cite{KitamuraStoye2018RUM} develop a nonparametric specification test for random utility model by showing the null hypothesis has the structure in \eqref{eq:null}.
-We note, however, that the arguments showing the asymptotic validity of their test rely on a key restriction on the matrix $A$: Namely, that $(a_1 - a_0)^\prime (a_2-a_0) \geq 0$ for any distinct column vectors $(a_0,a_1,a_2)$ of $A$.
-While such restriction on $A$ is automatically satisfied in the random utility framework that motivates the analysis in \cite{KitamuraStoye2018RUM} and related work \citep{manski2014identification, deb2017revealed, lazzati2018nonparametric}, we observe that it can fail in our previously discussed examples. \end{example}
+where each coordinate of $\beta(P)$ equals $P(Y \in \mathcal V|\textsf{p} = \textsf{p}_j)$ for some $\mathcal V \in \mathbb V$ and $1\leq j \leq J$.
+Each column of $A$ represents a rationalizable non-stochastic demand system and the $x\geq 0$ solving \eqref{ex:reveal1} represents a vector of probabilities over these demand systems. \cite{KitamuraStoye2018RUM} propose a test for \eqref{ex:reveal1} and implement it using the U.K. Family Expenditure Survey -- an application in which $p$ and $d$ can be as large as 79 and 313440.
+We note, however, that the arguments for asymptotic validity of their test rely on a key restriction on $A$: Namely, that $(a_1 - a_0)^\prime (a_2-a_0) \geq 0$ for any distinct column vectors $(a_0,a_1,a_2)$ of $A$.
+While this restriction is automatically satisfied in the application that motivates \cite{KitamuraStoye2018RUM} and related work \citep{manski2014identification, deb2017revealed, lazzati2018nonparametric}, it can fail in the previously discussed examples. \end{example}